cityssm/howto-docs/managing-onedrive-file-shares/README.md

 -   External recipients will not require an account, but will need to verify their email address using a code sent by email when they use the link.

+Once properly verified, the recipient will be able to download all of the files in the folder.
+If the recipient was granted edit permissions, they will also be able to upload new files.

 ## 🧙‍♂️ Tips, Tricks, and Important Notes